Precious metals investment guide โ€” gold, silver, platinum, palladium and rhodium bars and coins

 Investment Considerations

-Portfolio allocation: 15-25% of precious metals holdings, or 1-3% of total portfolio.
-Silver provides spice and volatility while gold provides stability.
+Portfolio allocation: 15โ€“25% of precious metals holdings, or 1โ€“3% of total portfolio.

-Deep dive into silver: Silver Bullion Investment Strategies
+Deep dive: Silver Bullion Investment Strategies

 Platinum, Palladium & Rhodium: The Industrial PGMs

-The platinum group metals (PGMs)—platinum, palladium, and rhodium—differ fundamentally from gold and silver.
-These are primarily industrial metals, with 75-95% of demand coming from automotive catalytic converters.
+The platinum group metals โ€” platinum, palladium, and rhodium โ€” differ fundamentally from gold and silver.
+These are primarily industrial metals, with 75โ€“95% of demand coming from automotive catalytic converters.
 This concentration creates both opportunities and existential risks as electric vehicles threaten to eliminate PGM demand over coming decades.

 Platinum: Undervalued or Value Trap?

-Platinum trades at discount to gold despite being 30 times rarer—a paradox explained by demand dynamics.
-Diesel vehicle collapse post-Volkswagen scandal destroyed platinum demand as automakers shifted to gasoline (using palladium) or electric (using nothing).
-The EV transition threatens remaining demand.
+Platinum trades at a discount to gold despite being 30 times rarer โ€” a paradox explained by demand dynamics.
+Diesel vehicle collapse post-Volkswagen scandal destroyed platinum demand as automakers shifted to gasoline engines (using palladium) or electric vehicles (using nothing).

 Platinum deep dive: Platinum Investment Analysis